julien-michot/tinyopt/README.md

   // 'x' is now std::sqrt(2.0), you can check the convergence with out.Converged()
 ```

+* `JtJ` and `Jt_res` the only thing you need to update for LM to solve the normal equations and optimize `x`.
+It looks a bit rural but we can't all live in a city with a sleek landspace, sometime it's good to back to your (square) roots so take your boots and start coding.

 # Testing

+`tinyopt` comes with various tests, at least soon enough.
+Simply run `make test` to run them all.
 Running the sqrt2 test should give you the following log:

 ```shell